HIP ARTHROSCOPY

 Overview

-A hip arthroscopy is a less-invasive procedure that enables orthopaedic surgeons to see a magnified view of your joint using a specialised scope.
-The scope consists of a flexible fibre optic tube with a small camera on the end that transfers images to a monitor for surgeons to view.
-The scope is used for minor hip surgery procedures.
+Arthroscopic hip surgery is a minimally invasive procedure that enables orthopaedic surgeons to see a magnified view of your hip joint (femoral head and acetabulum) using a specialised scope, placed through small incisions.
+The scope the surgeon uses consists of a flexible fibre optic tube with a small camera on the end that transfers images to a monitor for the surgeons to view.

-A hip arthroscopy can be used as an alternative to major surgery to solve hip conditions and common injuries, including:
+Due to its minimally invasive nature, arthroscopic hip surgery can be used as an alternative to major surgery to solve hip conditions, common injuries and resulting hip pain, including:

 - Repair of a labral tear which is the cartilage surrounding the hip socket.